Mets vs. Yankees Player Props Betting Odds

 Nimmo Stats

-- Brandon Nimmo has 70 hits with 10 doubles, four triples, five home runs, 33 walks and 26 RBI.
-He's also stolen three bases.
+- Brandon Nimmo has 10 doubles, four triples, six home runs, 33 walks and 27 RBI (72 total hits).
+He has stolen three bases.

 Nimmo Recent Games